Tyrese-FullStackGenius/Restaurant-Reservations-System_Backend/README.md

 ### GET: ?date=YYYY-MM-DD

-> Returns a list of reservations made for given date.
+> Returns a list of reservations made for a given date.

 ### GET: ?mobile_number={mobile-number}
 > Returns a full or partial phone number matched to a reservation(s)